 So here’s the thing.
 When you’re doing stuff on social media it’s really a good idea to try to be positive.
 I don’t think it’s a good idea to be constantly posting a load of negative moany content: woe is me, my leg hurts, I’ve got the flu, I wish Donald Trump would turn out to be mistake, etc. I just think it’s best to filter out all the negativity and post some good news.

 Of course, I’ve got nothing against people with woes, a bad leg or the flu.
 I’ve had the flu myself and I do actually wish Bobby Ewing would suddenly walk out of the shower and we’d find out Donald Trump was a bad dream.

 But truth be told, the last year has been a bit crap even if I’ve bought a new computer, seen Alan Moore and flounced around a festival in a caftan and a silly hat.
-(The caftan was black with gold brocade, the hat was a red pill box with gold brocade.
-There are no photographs.)
+(There are no photographs.)

 So, basically, I’ve been let down twice on the video front.
 I’ve tried to put a brave face on it, but this is where I am a year after putting the travelogue manuscript aside to do the video, choosing people with the right skills, throwing money at the problem, feeling like a real pro by getting risk assessments and even buying a high vis jacket.

 But basically I’m back where I started…

 I’ve got some frottage from the first shoot but some of it is out of focus, has people walking around in the background, has other problems, etc. It might be salvageable but it seems video editing is beyond me.
 I have the audio files from the second shoot but no frottage.
 Frottage is something I only dream of.